Service Projects

 Push: We will the SLIM and GLIM technology augmented by artificial intelligence (PICS) to image the dynamics of DNA replication and DNA damage response in unlabeled cells.
 We will also test the capability of PICS to identify DNA damage foci during the cell cycle without photodamage or toxicity.

-SP2: Ultrasensitive chemical microscopy by interferometric probing of photothermal effects
+SP4: Ultrasensitive chemical microscopy by interferometric probing of photothermal effects (FORMER)

 Investigator: Ji-Xin Cheng, Boston University; Grant Number 5R01GM126049-02; Funding Period: 9/6/2018-7/31/2022.